By James Ahn, CFP®, AIF®, Senior Wealth Advisor

 A dramatic increase in wealth can feel like a dream come true.
 But the effects of sudden wealth may also bring stress and anxiety, and even lead to an identity crisis.
 This is what is known as Sudden Wealth Syndrome, which is typically associated with lottery winnings, a large inheritance, or even overnight fame.

 Money and finances tend to be a very emotional subject.
 When you experience a sudden, significant change to your finances, it can be difficult to navigate.
-If this has happened to you, you should know that with the right approach and proper planning, it is possible to manage –and even avoid – Sudden Wealth Syndrome.
+If this has happened to you, it is important to understand with the right approach and proper planning, it is possible to manage –and potentially mitigate – Sudden Wealth Syndrome.

 How to deal with sudden wealth